google/fonts/tools/encodings/README.md

 ## Codepoint format

-A line that starts with `0x` and then have 4 **uppercase** hex digits; what follows is an arbitrary description to the end of the line.
+A line that starts with `0x` and then have 4 or 5 **uppercase** hex digits; what follows is an arbitrary description to the end of the line.

 Example: